wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 These are clearly very very broad problems with a lot of people already working on them.
 I don't expect myself to contribute to all of them, but I'd like to work on something that's directionally correct.

+I recognize tech isn't necessarily even the right solution for most of these problems, so if I truly wanted to make a change, I may consider changing professions.
+But currently I still believe tech can help in building tools towards these issues, and I'm not yet willing to completely let go of all the comfort and privileges a tech job allows me.

 So this is where I need recommendations from you, Please let me know if you know of related readings or tech job openings!
 What else can be done to help that I didn't list, and what in each of these categories is already being done?
 Or am I wrong about these being things that may help?

 I don't expect fixing opportunity inequality to fix all of the world's problems &mdash; humans are darned good at creating new ones for themselves &mdash; but I